Does Dream Water Work?

 Quality of sleep is a weighted average of percent differences across light sleep, deep sleep, rem sleep, total sleep, awake minutes, and times awoken.
 In short, it's a metric that measures whether there was overall sleep improvement.
 A positive number means improvement while a negative number means decrease.
 It ranges from -100 to 100.

-To get the “quality of sleep” score our data geeks gave each part of sleep a weight, out of 100%:
+To get the “quality of sleep” measure our data geeks gave each part of sleep a weight, out of 100%:

 light, minutes: 12.5%